 I am broadly interested in the link between what we see and how we conceptualize it.
 In particular, I study how language encodes the structure of scenes and situations, and what this can tell us about the mental processes (perceptual or otherwise) that extract such information.

 I am currently a postdoctoral research fellow in the Departments of Cognitive Science and Psychological & Brain Sciences at Johns Hopkins University.
-I work with my advisors Mick Bonner and Chaz Firestone, as well as Barbara Landau, on force-dynamic relations ("in" and "on").
+I work with my advisors Mick Bonner, Chaz Firestone, and Barbara Landau, on visual relations (such as the force-dynamic relations "in" and "on").
 I use psychophysical, computational modeling, and fMRI techniques to identify how our perceptual and cognitive systems extract these relations from scenes.
 (Did you know that a phone in a basket looks remarkably similar to a knife in a cup?).

 Before Hopkins, I was at the University of Pennsylvania, where I got my PhD in Psychology with John Trueswell and Russell Epstein.
 My main focus as a graduate student was how we perceive and recognize events, i.e. what is happening (who did what to whom).